HumanDesign/squarespace-jade/README.md

 # Squarespace-Jade-Stylus

-This plugin allows you to write Jade and Stylus when developing templates on the Squarespace Developers Platform.
-It automatically compiles and runs the css through autoprefixer.
+This plugin allows you to create templates in Jade when developing templates on the Squarespace Developers Platform.

 You will still need to include your compiled ```.region``` files in ```templates.conf```.